-When a locker is subject to a search, the principal/Superintendent should be accompanied by at least one other school staff member.
+When a locker is subject to a search, the building principal or Superintendent should be accompanied by at least one other school employee.

-Student's personal items stored in lockers such as, but not limited to, book bags, purses, and coats shall not be searched unless there exists reasonable suspicion that they contain an object(s) or substance(s) in violation of school rules/policy, the law, or which may be detrimental to the health, safety, or welfare of enrolled students.
+Students' personal possession stored in lockers not be searched unless there exists reasonable suspicion that they contain an object(s) or substance(s) in violation of school District policy, the law, and/or that the violation may be detrimental to the health, safety, or welfare of enrolled students or employees.
+Searches of personal technology is governed in a separate District policy, FFI.
+Administrators shall make a reasonable attempt to have the student present during searches of their personal possessions contained in locker(s) unless an emergency situation warrants an immediate search or the presence of the student would be inappropriate under the circumstances.